Arden Radford

 Boston University, M.A.

-Arden Radford is a Ph.D. student in the Department of Earth & Environment.
+Arden Radford earned a Ph.D. from the Department of Earth & Environment at Boston University.
 She received a Bachelors of Art from Wellesley College in 2015 in Econometrics and Quantitative Economics, and Astronomy.
 Her research at Wellesley focused on remote sensing techniques for modeling and mapping impact craters on Mars.
 She also has a Masters of Art from Boston University in Environmental Remote Sensing and Geographic Information Systems.
-Her research interests at Boston University include understanding the impact of intra-urban air pollution on human and ecological health using remote sensing techniques.
+Her research interests at Boston University included understanding the impact of intra-urban air pollution on human and ecological health using remote sensing techniques.
 Arden previously managed a farm-to-table restaurant and continues to pursue this passion for food as an avid baker.

 Publications: